We now offer Same Day Access in Hiawatha!

-To schedule services, please call for an intake assessment (785) 742-7113 Monday-Friday 9:00 AM to 4:00 PM.
-You will speak to a team member who will gather needed information to provide services and then schedule an appointment for you with a licensed therapist for an initial intake appointment at either our Hiawatha or Holton office.
-At your intake appointment, the therapist will provide you with an evaluation and a treatment plan that best suits your needs.
+To begin services with KANZA at any of our office locations, please call for an intake assessment at (785) 742-7113 Monday-Friday 9:00 AM to 4:00 PM.
+A team member will greet you and gather needed information to get you set up with an appointment with a licensed therapist, maybe as quickly as the same day.
+Your appointment will provide you with an evaluation and a treatment plan designed to suit your needs.

 For mental health emergencies, please call our Kanza crisis line at 785-742-3666 for immediate assistance 24/7.
 Persons who call ahead or present with a mental health emergency at the Hiawatha or Holton offices are seen that same day by a licensed clinician to assess the emergency and provide services and interventions needed for stabilization.
 For mental health emergencies after business hours, or for those who cannot present at the Hiawatha and Holton offices, persons are encouraged to call the Kanza crisis line at 785-742-3666 and you will be connected to a crisis clinician for assistance.